Road to Callow

 But when Valla asked about her tail, Eileen’s expression turned serious.
 The tail was intricate, requiring a deft hand and careful touch.
 Eileen studied the severed limb for a moment before nodding to herself.

-“Do what you must.”
+“Do what you must,” she nodded.

 As Eileen examined the severed tail, she saw that the nerves and muscles had been severed cleanly.
 Whoever had sliced, it was sharp with the sword.
 First, Eileen used a needle and thread to carefully stitch the severed flesh back together, aligning the muscle fibers and nerves as best she could.

+Eileen then turned to a small vial of bright blue liquid, carefully applying it to the severed end of the tail.
 The potion was a powerful regenerative agent known for its ability to accelerate the regrowth of tissue.
 As the potion began to take effect, Eileen could see the severed nerves and muscle fibers beginning to knit themselves back together.

-“No, it does not,” Valla confirmed.
+“No, it does not,” Valla denied.

 “I have heard rumors that the Aevum and House Exoren are mobilizing.
 Sightings of Aevum forces beyond their walls in Tenebris have been reported,” Eileen revealed with a touch of concern.